Administrative Procedures for Physical Resources

 Upon termination of employment from the College, College-issued laptops must be returned to the Information Technology Help Desk as part of the overall College checkout procedure.

-If a fulltime faculty member (who was previously issued a laptop) reverts to part-time employment status, that employee must turn in the laptop to the Information Technology Help Desk.
-The employee may then request a loaner laptop from the MVCC Media Center.
+If a fulltime faculty member (with a previously issued laptop) moves to part-time employment status, that employee shall relinquish the laptop to the Information Technology Help Desk.

-Personal cell phones may connect to the MVCC Email System(s).
+Personal cell phones and/or other employee owned mobile devices may connect to the MVCC Email System(s).
 The Information Technology Department will provide the needed credentials for the connection.
 The selection, purchase and configuration of personal cell phones are the responsibility of the end-user.
-End-users should be aware that optimal configurations of cell phones will occur if the phone is compatible with MS-Exchange Server.
-The Information Technology Department will provide reasonable levels of assistance for personal cell phones, but assumes no liability for their ability to connect and function with MVCC Systems.
+End-users should be aware that optimal configurations will occur if the phone is compatible with MS-Exchange Server 2013.
+The Information Technology Department will provide reasonable levels of assistance for mobile devices, but assumes no liability for their ability to connect and function with MVCC Systems in cases of non-compliant software and hardware.

 MICROSOFT OFFICE SOFTWARE FOR HOME USAGE